kyungyunlee/mono2mixed-singer/readme.md

 Details can be found [here](https://github.com/kyungyunlee/MSD-singer).

 **DAMP**
-Code for music mashup and instructions are under `mashup` directory.
+Code for music mashup is under `vocalMashup` directory.
-You have to create your own mashup to proceed further.
+You have to create your own mashup to train models in the paper.

 **Preprocessing audio features**
 Input to the model is melspectrogram.
 I recommend precomputing the melspectrogram of all the audio data to speed up the training process if enough disk space is available (34G for DAMP mashup, 119G for MSD-Singer)
 Code is in `feature_extract.py`.
-Run the file to extract features.
+Run this file to extract features.

 ### Training and testing